 A professional in bringing life to atriums knows how to create the right space that accomplishes all of your goals.
 There are five key factors that go into a thriving atrium, but getting them wrong will lead to a lot of dead plants and replacements.
 That’s why a professional plant designer knows:

-1. It Takes the Right Light
+1. It takes the right light

 Atriums often feature beautiful open spaces with a skylight, glass ceiling or a line of windows that go from floor to ceiling.
 The first step of designing a successful atrium garden is to determine the light levels in your interior space using a light meter.

-Our eyes adjust to the light, and it may seem very bright, but a plant who needs light to live, may have an entirely different opinion.
+Our eyes adjust to the light, and it may seem very bright, but a plant that needs light to live may have an entirely different opinion.
 Different plant species tolerate different levels of light indoors.
-In some indoor environments, low light plant species may be the best option.
+In some indoor environments, low-light plant species may be the best option.

-2. It Takes the Right Plants
+2. It takes the right plants

 Once the light situation is known, you have to choose the right plants.
 Of course you want a visually stunning panorama of plants to attract the eye and make the space really come alive, but brightly colored plants usually require a lot of attention and a lot of light.